PretendoNetwork/website/docs/en_US/network-dumps.md

 If you are uploading HTTP network dumps, please include the name of the game and it's region in your description.

-If you are uploading your BOSS database, the way you dump the BOSS database depends on your console:
+If you are uploading your BOSS database, ensure your game has registered your BOSS tasks.
+Typically a game will register all of it's tasks once SpotPass is enabled for the game.
+A game may require you to be online before asking to enable SpotPass, but this depends on the game.

+We encourage everyone to upload their task databases, even if you have not been online in a long time.
+These databases may contain SpotPass information from games you have played in the past.

 ## Wii U
 The Wii U stores a separate database of BOSS tasks per user.
 Each one must be dumped and submitted individually.